shadowquillapp/shadowquillapp/README.md

 If you find settings you like:

-1. Use the Preset Menu to add, save, edit or delete presets
+1. Use the Preset Settings to add, save, edit or delete presets
 2. Give your preset a name
 3. Access it anytime from the **Presets** menu with is all stored locally on your computer